TEN-framework/portal/content/docs/ten_framework/subgraph.md

       ]
     },
     {
-      // Flatten the connection definition from the subgraph.
+      // Internal connections from the subgraph are also flattened "extension": "graph_any_name_ext_c",
-      "extension": "graph_any_name_ext_c",
       "cmd": [
         {